 Store your biryani masala powder in a cool place in an airtight jar out of direct sunlight.
 Use within 3 months before making a fresh amount.

 Note: You can dry toast the cardamom pods, peppercorns, cloves, coriander, cumin and fenugreek seeds before grinding for even more flavours and aromas.

 Click here for further info about this simple cooking technique.
 (Link opens in new window)

 Ingredient Note: This biryani powder uses quite a few whole ingredients.
 And whilst these give the best flavours, you can swap with pre-ground spices if that's what you have available.
 Just reduce the amount the recipe requires by half.
-So instead of 4 teaspoons of cumin seeds you would use 2 teaspoons of ground cumin.
+So instead of 4 teaspoons of coriander seeds you would use 2 teaspoons of pre-ground coriander.
 Reduce any others you don't have whole by half as well and stir in with any other powders when making.